2.01: Purpose and Authority

 Federally-related transaction – any real estate-related financial transaction which a federal financial institutions regulatory agency engages in, contracts for, or regulates, and which requires the services of a real estate appraiser.
 This term also includes any transaction identified as such by a federal financial institutions regulatory agency.

-Licensee – person in whose name a state-licensed real estate appraiser or appraisal trainee license has been issued by the Board.
+Licensee – person in whose name a state-licensed, state certified residential, state certified general, or appraisal trainee license has been issued by the Board.

 Mass appraisal – the process of valuing a universe of properties as of a given date utilizing standard methodology, employing common data, and allowing for statistical testing.

 National Registry of Real Estate Appraisers (National Registry) – a registry of individuals who are qualified and eligible to perform appraisals in connection with federally related transactions.
-This registry is maintained by the Appraisal Subcommittee of the Federal Financial Institutions Examination Council (FFIEC).
+This registry is maintained by the Appraisal Subcommittee or its successors.

 Non-residential education – appraisal education that focuses on nonresidential property subject matter.
 Nonresidential education includes introductory courses in nonresidential property principles and practice, nonresidential property analysis, capitalization methodology, report form writing, eminent domain proceedings and takings, and other aspects of the income capitalization approach to value.